brainthinks/Audible-AAX-Converter/README.md

     1. Remember, you still have the original archived / preserved as a lossless `MKV`
 1. Generate the playlist (`m3u` file) and cover art

+Here's how to do it:

+1. All commands are assumed to be run from the project directory
+    1. e.g. if you run `ls`, you should see `README.md` etc.
+1. Create a config file
+    1. `cp ./config/convert_mkv_config.sample.sh ./config/convert_mkv_config.sh`
+1. Modify the values in `./config/convert_mkv_config.sh`.
+Each var is documented in the file.
+1. Run the script!
+    1. `./src/cli/convert_mkv.sh`

 ## References